William Ramsay Smith: First World War

+Egypt brought Smith into open conflict with authority once again.
 In 1915 was in charge of the Australian General Hospital, Australian Imperial Force, Heliopolis, Egypt.
-There, he clashed with principal matron Bell over which of them should manage the nursing staff.
-An Inquiry resulted in both being recalled to Australia.
+He found himself at odds with the hospital's principal matron, Jane Bell.
+Each believed the nursing staff should answer to them rather than the other.
+An inquiry into the hospital's administration resulted in both being recalled to Australia.
+A further British War Office inquiry cleared them both of blame other than an inability to adapt.